twlang/flux/README.md

-# wormflux
+# Wormflux
-Wormflux is the default automatic memory manager and pre-LLVM optimizer used for Timeworm
+Worm is the automatic memory manager and Flux is the pre-LLVM optimizer used in Timeworm.